 There is not “standard” number of rings to set your fax machine to answer the phone.
 Usually, a fax machine is set to pick up anywhere between one and six rings.
-Some people configure their fax machine not answer at all, and answer fax calls manually.
+Some people configure their fax machine not to answer at all, and answer fax calls manually.

 DRPD (distinctive ring pattern detection) – A fax feature that can detect a distinctive ring (one phone line can have two phone numbers assigned to it, each with a distinctive ring) and answer only on select rings.

-If the fax machine has its own dedicated fax line shared with nothing else, a short number of rings (1-2) can be preferable.
+If the fax machine has its dedicated fax line shared with nothing else, a short number of rings (1-2) can be preferable.
 This way the fax is received quicker, and there is less noise created from ringing.